EVERSE-ResearchSoftware/QualityPipelines/README.md

 ### Command line tool: `resqui`

 The `resqui` command line tool can be used to generate and publish a report.
+Some indicator plugins require a GitHub API token, which can be passed via `-t`.
+Be aware that some GitHub organisations might disallow tokens with no expiration date.

 ```
 $ resqui -c example.json -t $RESQUI_GITHUB_TOKEN